dcloud/graymalkin-lane/command-line/03-using-the-keyboard.md

 | <kbd>Ctrl+s</kbd> | Search forward in your command history to more recent commands.
 Useful after <kbd>Ctrl+r</kbd> a few too many times. |
 | <kbd>Ctrl+c</kbd> | Cancel your search. |

+You can also use the `history` to inspect or edit your command line history.